Karen Bass: California State Assembly

-Leadership prior to speaker election

 Speaker Fabian Núñez appointed Bass California State Assembly majority whip for the 2005–06 legislative session and majority floor leader for the 2007–08 legislative session.
-During her first term, she founded and chaired the California Assembly Select Committee on Foster Care, implementing a host of new laws to help improve the state's foster care system and leading the effort to secure $82 million in additional funding for the state's child welfare system.
-Under her direction, the Select Committee passed legislation designed to improve the lives of California's most vulnerable children.

-During her term as majority whip, Bass also served as vice chair of the Legislative Black Caucus.
-As vice chair, she commissioned the first ever "State of Black California" report, which included a statewide organizing effort to involve Black Californians in town halls in every part of the state with a prevalent Black community to solicit ideas for a legislative agenda.
-The result of the report was a legislative agenda for the Black community that was released during her term as majority floor leader.
+During her term as majority whip, Bass was vice chair of the Legislative Black Caucus.
+As vice chair, she commissioned the first ever "State of Black California" report.

 Speakership

 Núñez termed out of the Assembly at the end of the 2007–08 session, leaving Bass as the next-highest-ranking Democrat in the Assembly.
 After consolidating the support of a majority of legislators, including some who had previously been planning to run for the speakership themselves, Bass was elected speaker on February 28, 2008, and sworn in on May 13, 2008.

 As speaker, Bass promoted numerous laws to improve the state's child welfare system.
 During her first year, she ushered through expansion of Healthy Families Insurance Coverage to prevent children from going without health insurance and worked to eliminate bureaucratic impediments to the certification of small businesses.
 She also secured more than $2.3 million to help revitalize the historic Vision Theater in Los Angeles and more than $600 million for Los Angeles Unified School District.
 Bass worked with the governor and initiated the California Commission on the 21st-Century Economy to reform California's tax code.
 She also fought to repeal the California Citizens Redistricting Commission.